2013 Chevrolet Suburban

-The 6-speed automatic transmission pays benefits in performance, fuel economy, noise, and control, whether towing or not.
-With low gears that make it easy to get going, high gears that keep engine speed to a minimum on the highway, and more gears in the middle so you can tow uphill without screaming along in second gear, the 6-speed is a very nice feature.
+The 6-speed automatic transmission uses low gears that make it easy to get going, high gears that keep engine speed to a minimum on the highway, and more gears in the middle so you can tow uphill without screaming along in second gear.

-The shifter has PRNDML positions and a thumb-operated rocker switch for changing gears manually.
+The shifter has PRNDM positions and a thumb-operated rocker switch for changing gears manually.
 However, you first have to move the entire lever to the M position.
-Or you can move it to D and leave it shift itself.
+Or you can leave it in D and let it shift itself.

 Guiding a Suburban is effortless, the steering nicely weighted and direct by truck standards.
 At 18.5 feet long and 6.6 wide the Suburban isn't ideal for congested areas but it's quite maneuverable for its size; it needs 43 feet of road to make a U-turn (45.3 for the 2500), but that's just a yard more than some two-seaters and small sedans.
 So, it's pretty good, in other words.
 And because of its boxy shape the corners are reasonably well defined; available rearview cameras and park sensors make it easier to parallel park but it won't drop right in.
 An available blind spot alert system adds a warning if you didn't see the vehicle next to you; like all such systems it focuses on your car and not what might be next to any trailer you're towing.